-Before we get started on the importance of permeable interlock pavers lets get a couple definitions out of the way.
-First off, storm water runoff is the result of impervious pavers and is classified as melt and rain water that fails to seep into the ground, instead running across the surface, leading to pooling, flooding, and potentially erosion.
-The reason storm water run-off is such an obstacle for homeowners and business owners in Toronto, is due to the fact that the Greater Toronto Area is primarily constructed of hard materials, so pooling and flooding as well as erosion can be serious problems if a storm drain is inaccessible or overflowing.
+The typical problem of impervious pavers is that storm water runs across the surface instead of soaking into the ground.
+It leads to pooling, flooding, and potentially erosion of stones.
+The reason stormwater run-off is such an obstacle for homeowners and business owners in Toronto, is due to the fact that the Greater Toronto Area is primarily constructed of hard materials.
+So pooling and flooding as well as erosion can be serious problems if a storm drain is inaccessible or overflowing.
 And all that problems appear because of non-permeable pavers which stagnate the water.

-That being said this obstacle or problem can be avoided and prevented with permeable pavers when designing landscaping.
+These problems can be prevented with permeable pavers when designing landscaping.
 These special pavers allow for rainwater to percolate between the designed holes and cracks between them so that it reaches the ground before it “runs off”.
 These pavers help the environment too because with a fast and easy drainage solution like this, it minimizes the exposure to pollutants picked up by the water before entering the ground.

-In conclusion, permeable pavers area ideal substitutes for standard conventional pavers because while installation costs are a bit higher then effect on the environment as well as money saved long term highly outweighs the negatives of this type of product.
+Permeable pavers are ideal substitutes for standard conventional pavers because while installation costs are a bit higher then effect on the environment as well as money saved long term highly outweighs the negatives of this type of product.
 While diversity in style may not be as wide as with traditional pavers, the avoidance of flooding, pooling or erosion are justified by the function and services they provide.

 GTA Landscaping is a premier landscaping company in Toronto with excellent online reviews.
 We are certified members of Landscape Ontario operating at the highest professional standards.
-We provide landscaping services to Toronto, Vaughan, Richmond Hill and the surrounding GTA area.
+We provide landscaping services to Toronto, Vaughan, Mississsauga and the surrounding GTA area.